Unboxed-Software/solana-course/content/transfer-hook.md

 <Callout type="info">

 In this example, we are not using the Transfer Hook interface to create the ExtraAccountMetas account.

 </Callout>

 ### 2. Transfer Hook instruction

 In this step, we will implement the `transfer_hook` instruction for our Transfer Hook program.
 This instruction will be called by the token program when a token transfer occurs.
-The transfer_hook instruction will mint a new crumb token for each transfer.
+The `transfer_hook` instruction will mint a new crumb token for each transfer.

-Again we will have a struct `TransferHook` that will hold the accounts required for the instruction.
+Again, we will use a struct to hold the accounts required for the instruction.

 **`TransferHook` Struct**